Ryan Lochte & Kayla Rae Reid Hold Second Wedding Ceremony

 According to the International Business Times, Reid met Lochte on the dating social media site Tinder.
 The Virginia native who grew up in Palm Springs became a Monster Energy drink “Monster Girl” model before modeling for Playboy, becoming the magazine’s Playmate of the Month in July 2015, IBT reported.

-People wrote that the couple was married Sunday in front of 100 of close friends and family.
+People wrote that the couple was married Sunday in front of 100 close friends and family.
 They celebrated with pizza and Mexican treats during the reception while enjoying three different cakes, per the magazine.